wp-plugins/custom-post-widget/readme.txt

 == Screenshots ==

 1. After activating the plugin a new post type called 'Content Blocks' is added.
-You can also see the little icon above the WYSIWYG editor that allows you to insert the content block using the shortcode.
+You will also see a button above the WYSIWYG editor that allows you to insert the content block using the shortcode.
 2. The widget has a select box to choose the content block.
 Click on the 'Edit Content Block' link to edit the selected Content Block custom post.

 == Installation ==